Speak with a safari expert

 © Claudia and Wynand du Plessis

-Cloud shadows over the plains and dunes of the Namib Desert near Sesriem transform the scenery to look like a painting.
+Cloud shadows over the plains and dunes of the Namib Desert near Sesriem transform the scenery into a painting.
 This array of pastel colours is a rare but extraordinary sight in this desert landscape.

 Giraffes in Okaukuejo in the Etosha National Park